 Averted with the goblin massacres, being one of the designated villain races of any D&D setting: The Always Lawful Good paladins of the Sapphire Guard seem to have little qualms about annihilating any goblins within their reach, since they're Always Chaotic Evil.
 However, this comes back biting them in the arse when one particularly talented young goblin priest decides that "enough is enough" and manipulates a powerful-but-ditzy lich into helping him bring about his utopia for goblinoids.

 After a dragon threatens their family, Vaarsuvius kills the dragon, then briefly revives it so V can cast "Familicide", which kills the dragon's entire, very extended family.
 Since the entire dragon species only has about 4 family trees, and proliferate very slowly, this may well have doomed the species to extinction.
 V casting this spell is treated like a major case of Jumping Off the Slippery Slope, regardless of the fact that black dragons are quite literallyAlways Chaotic Evil.
-And now, V has had to wake up to the fact that the concequences were more rather varied and longer-ranged than they thought.
+And now, V has had to wake up to the fact that the concequences were more rather varied and longer-ranged than they thought, having overlooked the fact that all dragon species, including the Always Chaotic Evil varieties like the Black Dragons, are very prone to breeding outside their species and thus many entirely non-evil people were killed by the spell.
 Much more varied.
 Welcome to the dilemma in the trope title, V.